sagarbendale2004/carvel/site/content/kapp/docs/develop/apply.md

 - `always-replace` causes kapp to always delete and then create resource (See note above as well.)
 - `skip` causes kapp to not apply update (it will show up in a diff next time).
 Available in v0.33.0+.

+There is also a CLI-wide flag `--apply-default-update-strategy`.
+If set, it will be used as a default value for all resources that do not have `kapp.k14s.io/update-strategy` annotation set.
+If used, consider explicitly annotating individual resources that should not be replaced with `""` or `"skip"`.

 ### kapp.k14s.io/delete-strategy

 `kapp.k14s.io/delete-strategy` annotation controls deletion behaviour